The Unified Modeling Language (UML)

 The model itself consists largely of a collection of diagrams that represent various aspects of the system.
 There are a number of different types of diagram, each of which has its own role to play in the development process.
 The model is a blueprint for a software system in the same way that a set of architectural plans constitutes the blueprint for a building, or a set of engineering drawings becomes the blueprint for a piece of machinery.
 There are many analogies to be found in traditional branches of engineering.
 The main difference is that, whereas other engineering disciplines have traditions that go back hundreds or even thousands of years, software engineering is still in its infancy.
 Ironically, the sheer speed of developments in computer technology has meant that our ability to develop highly advanced information systems has not always been matched by our ability to monitor, document and control the development process.
 The UML is an attempt to rectify that situation by creating a set of standard diagrams that can be used to describe every aspect of a proposed system.

-One of the criticisms of the UML is that there are too many different types of diagram (fourteen in the current version).
+One of the criticisms of the UML is that there are too many different types of diagram (thirteen in the current version).
 It is true that some diagram types are rarely if ever used.
 On the other hand, the number of different diagram types is intended to ensure that all stakeholders can view those aspects of the system in which they have a particular interest, expressed in terms that they can understand.
 Each type of diagram presents a different view of the system, or part thereof.
 Different types of diagram may represent different stages of development, and each type of diagram will be of particular interest to a different group of stakeholders.
 Another way of describing this is to say that different types of diagram represent different levels of abstraction (they show those system features that are of interest to the stakeholder, and hide everything else).
 One type of diagram might provide a high-level view of the entire system, for example, while another type of diagram might provide a detailed view of a specific system component.

 Broadly speaking, the UML model consists of two main categories of diagram.
 One category includes those diagrams that present a structural view of the system.
 When we talk about structure (or architecture), we mean things like data objects, the operations that can be performed on them, and the relationships between them.
 The other category includes diagrams that represent the behaviour of the system.
 This type of diagram can represent the way in which different parts of the system interact, how the state of various system parameters changes over time, or the sequence in which various types of event may occur.